 Stack Strategies then used this chart to write six newsletters and made coordinating email graphics to go along with the emails' content.

 Here are the graphics we made to go along with the content.
-An assortment of these graphics were made to go into each month's newsletter so the newsletter is branded to the business and it is consistent every month.
+An assortment of these graphics was made to go into each month's newsletter so the newsletter is branded to the business and is consistent every month.

-By tackling this project over a few days with content, graphics, and the build. you'll be reaching people directly in their inboxes, which is much more personal and likely to gain attention than social media alone.
-And the bonus is to get it all done at once, so you don't have to worry about it again.
+By tackling this project over a few days with content, graphics, and the build, you'll be reaching people directly in their inboxes, which is much more personal and likely to gain attention than social media alone.
+And the bonus is you get it all done at once, so you don't have to worry about it again.

 These emails should be similar in vein to the lead magnets, filled with brief information that will attract people.
-However, since these campaigns will be going to everyone, past clients and potential new ones, consider going in even more depth with your content than the lead magnet automation series.
+However, since these campaigns will be going to everyone, both past clients as well as potential new ones, consider going in even more depth with your content than the lead magnet automation series.

 3. Running social Ads